 Calligrammes – the Swedish Radio choir meets Krista Audere

 Eric Ericson Award winner Krista Audere makes her debut as principal guest conductor with the Radio Choir during this year’s edition of the Baltic Sea Festival.
-Together they offer a concert packed with the most interesting choral music of our time.
+Together they offer a concert packed with some of the most interesting choral music of our time.
 In the work Calligrammes, the singers interact with specially built digital instruments, and then North Sea, written by the new rising star Alvin Vikman, is premiered.

 Caroline Shaw – an art music it-girl